 Unlike in a traditional work environment, where managers may provide insight into the skills professionals should develop, the conferences they should attend, or the industry knowledge they should acquire, freelancers must rely on themselves for advanced education.

-Freelance work is growing, and for professionals, that might mean venturing into the contractor arena whether or not they intend to.
+Freelance/gig work as a career is growing and, for professionals, that might mean venturing into the gig arena whether or not they intend to.
 There are a number of potential benefits and downsides to freelancing, so learn as much as possible about freelancing before making the leap.
 And know that there will be plenty of company if and when you do.